20 Things Professional Organizers Would Never Do in Their Own Homes

 They don’t bunch up bags

 Instead of storing reusable bags in the house, Sheryl Hadley, president of Organization & Relocation, puts them right back in her car after every use.
 This way you won’t forget them when you go to the store and you won’t have a messy pile of bags cluttering up your mudroom.
 Win win.
+Here’s more about why you should stop putting reusable bags on your kitchen counter.

 They don’t unload purses halfway